shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-seedtag-inventory.md

 ## Send your creative to Seedtag

 Seedtag's in-image format is a non-IAB Standard ad format which requires them to adapt your creative and provide you with the ad tag to be implemented.
-You must send your creative (preferably as a PSD file) to [programmatic@seedtag.com](mailto:programmatic@seedtag.com) to receive a tag that you will apply when adding your creative in Xandr
+You must send your creative (preferably as a PSD file) to [programmatic@seedtag.com](mailto:programmatic@seedtag.com) to receive a tag that you will apply when adding your creative in Microsoft Advertising
 Monetize.

 ## Request the creation of a deal ID to Deedtag